 Gruta do Zambujal is not existing any more.
 If you have an old guide book you can stop looking for the cave as it does not exist any more.
 This cave is still listed on the web, there are various pages which contain info about it.
 Nevertheless, this is a dead parrot!

 Discovered in 1978, it was soon developed as a show cave and opened to the public.
 It became popular but was finally abandoned.
 The cave was vandalized, many of the fine speleothems it was famous for were stolen or destroyed.
-We do not know if it was abandoned because it was closed, or if it was closed because it was vandalized.
+We do not know if it was vandalized because it was closed, or if it was closed because it was vandalized.

 Then the cave was open only to scientists, while it was owned by a quarry owner.
 Quarrying became a danger for the cave, but finally it was destroyed by the construction of a road, the access road to the control tower of maritime traffic.
 Continuous vibrations a shock waves from the explosions of the quarrying destroyed the rest.
 So the cave is actually completely destroyed.

 However, the loss is lamented by cavers and conservationist alike, as it proofed the futility even of the nature protection laws.
 The cave was declared a natural heritage of national interest in the first year after its discovery.
 And while the government can not be made liable for theft, they did nothing to prevent the final destruction of the cave.
 Actually the protected status did not protect anything.

 Gruta do Zambujal, is no longer open to visitors.
 It is now situated in a large estate which is used as a quarry and cement factory.